Biographies Characteristics Analysis

 • as a result of multiplying two such functions, an even one is obtained;

-• as a result of multiplication of odd and even functions, an odd one is obtained;
+• as a result of multiplying odd and even functions, an odd one is obtained;

-• as a result of dividing the odd and even functions, an odd one is obtained;
+• as a result of dividing odd and even functions, an odd one is obtained;

 • the derivative of such a function is odd;

-• If we square an odd function, we get an even one.
+• If you square an odd function, you get an even one.

-The parity of a function can be used in solving equations.
+The parity of a function can be used to solve equations.

-To solve an equation like g(x) = 0, where the left side of the equation is an even function, it will be enough to find its solutions for non-negative values of the variable.
-The obtained roots of the equation must be combined with opposite numbers.
+To solve an equation like g(x) = 0, where the left side of the equation is an even function, it will be quite enough to find its solutions for non-negative values of the variable.
+The resulting roots of the equation must be combined with the opposite numbers.
 One of them is subject to verification.

-The same is successfully used to solve non-standard problems with a parameter.
+This is also successfully used to solve non-standard problems with a parameter.

-For example, is there any value for the parameter a that would make the equation 2x^6-x^4-ax^2=1 have three roots?
+For example, is there any value of the parameter a for which the equation 2x^6-x^4-ax^2=1 will have three roots?

-If we take into account that the variable enters the equation in even powers, then it is clear that replacing x with -x will not change the given equation.
-It follows that if a certain number is its root, then so is the opposite number.
-The conclusion is obvious: the roots of the equation, other than zero, are included in the set of its solutions in “pairs”.
+If we take into account that the variable enters the equation in even powers, then it is clear that replacing x with - x will not change the given equation.
+It follows that if a certain number is its root, then the opposite number is also the root.
+The conclusion is obvious: the roots of an equation that are different from zero are included in the set of its solutions “in pairs”.

-It is clear that the number 0 itself is not, that is, the number of roots of such an equation can only be even and, naturally, for any value of the parameter it cannot have three roots.
+It is clear that the number itself is not 0, that is, the number of roots of such an equation can only be even and, naturally, for any value of the parameter it cannot have three roots.

 But the number of roots of the equation 2^x+ 2^(-x)=ax^4+2x^2+2 can be odd, and for any value of the parameter.
-Indeed, it is easy to check that the set of roots of a given equation contains solutions in "pairs".
+Indeed, it is easy to check that the set of roots of a given equation contains solutions “in pairs”.
 Let's check if 0 is a root.
-When substituting it into the equation, we get 2=2.
-Thus, in addition to "paired" 0 is also a root, which proves their odd number.
+When we substitute it into the equation, we get 2=2.
+Thus, in addition to “paired” ones, 0 is also a root, which proves their odd number.